Hiking the Luaʻalaea Falls Trail on Oʻahu, Hawaiʻi

 Luaʻalaea Falls Trailhead Parking

-There is a small fee to park here, but know that parking is illegal along the side of the short road prior to the paid parking area.
+Before arriving, be aware that there is a small fee to park, and know that parking is illegal along the side of the short road prior to the paid parking area.

 Google Maps Directions: Luaʻalaea Falls Trailhead